opencap/protocol/CAP.md

 The CAP sub-protocol can be considered the only "required" portion of the opencap protocol.
 CAP allows a client (wallet) to be able to take an alias as input and derive the appropriate crypto address to send a payment to.
 There are only two things required of a server to be CAP compliant:

-## 1. A SRV Record pointing to endpoint host
+## 1. A SRV Record pointing to the host OR a host on the default domain and port

-The domain of the CAP server must have a SRV record that points to exactly where the CAP application endpoints are being served.
-This is so that subdomains and third party servers can be used.
-For information on third party servers see [CAPP](/CAPP.md).
+When a client looks up an address like "username@domain.tld", first it contacts "domain.tld" and checks for a SRV record with "_cap" as the service service.
+If it finds one, it will then contact the host specified in that SRV record for all API calls.
+IF there is no SRV record found, the client will instead try to make the API calls on the default host and port which in this case would be: https://domain.tld:41145

+The SRV record allows CAP servers to use a separate domain/port if they choose to do so.

 The format of the SRV record is as follows: